emqx/emqx-docs/en_US/deploy/install-macOS.md

    mkdir -p emqx && unzip emqx-@CE_VERSION@-macos12-arm64.zip -d emqx && cd emqx
    ```

-### Operating EMQX
+## Operate EMQX

-EMQX can be started in daemon mode, foreground mode or interactive mode.
+EMQX can be started in daemon mode, foreground mode, or interactive mode.
 Note, that only one instance of EMQX can be running at any time with default configuration.

-If you installed EMQX with Homebrew, please use `emqx` command as specified below.
-If you installed EMQX from a zip package, please use `bin/emqx` instead (assuming you are in the directory where you extracted emqx files).
+If you install EMQX with Homebrew, use `emqx` command as specified below.
+If you install EMQX from a zip package, use `bin/emqx` instead (assuming you are in the directory where you extract emqx files).

    ```bash
    # start as daemon